 The alien and his or her spouse reasonably expect to be eligible to file a joint return at the close of the tax period for which the return is made.

 If the tax period of the alien is terminated, the tax period of his or her spouse is terminated at the same time.

 If Form 1040-C is filed as a joint return, enter both spouses' names, identification numbers, and passport or alien registration card numbers in the spaces provided on page 1 of the form.
 Also, include both spouses' income in Part III and furnish both spouses' information in Part I of the form.
 It may be necessary to complete a separate Part I for each spouse.

-You must enter your identifying number where requested at the top of page 1 of Form 1040-C. Generally, this is your social security number (SSN).
+You must enter your identifying number where requested at the top of page 1 of Form 1040-C. Generally, this is your SSN.
 If you do not have an SSN, contact the Social Security Administration (SSA) to find out if you are eligible for one.

 You can call the SSA at 800-772-1213 (for the deaf or hard-of-hearing, call the TTY number, 800-325-0778).

 You also can visit the SSA's website at www.ssa.gov/ssnumber/, and then enter "Noncitizen" in the search box.

 If you do not have an SSN and are not eligible to get one, you must apply for an ITIN.
 For details on how to apply for an ITIN, see Form W-7, Application for IRS Individual Taxpayer Identification Number, and its instructions.
 Get the form and its instructions at IRS.gov/FormW7.
 If you already have an ITIN, enter it wherever your SSN is requested on your tax return.